 The CUNY Catalog can be searched from any computer with an Internet connection.
 Patrons using mobile devices will be automatically rerouted to the mobile version of the catalog for an optimal browsing experience.

 About Electronic Collections/Licensed Resources

-The University licenses a growing number of information resources available over the World Wide Web.
-These electronic collections, along with products and services licensed by individual campuses to support local needs, constitute the City University of New York Digital Collections.
-Indexing and abstracting services, table of contents services, reference works such as Britannica or Lexis Nexis, full texts of journal articles and electronic journals as well as document delivery extend services beyond print collections available within library buildings.
+The University licenses a large number of information resources which are available to the entire CUNY community.
+In addition to this core group of ebooks, databases, and archives, individual campuses offer a rich range of additional electronic resources to support local needs.
+Ebooks, online reference collections, full texts of journal articles and electronic journals, as well as document delivery extend services beyond print collections available within library buildings.

 Ask A Librarian

-With students at times hard-pressed to make it to the library due to the pressures of classes, jobs and families, CUNY libraries provide a host of options to get research support online.
+CUNY libraries provide a host of options to get research support online.
 Almost all campus libraries respond to phone and e-mail inquiries and some offer instant or text messaging.
-Seven college libraries have gone further by joining an international consortium that offers their students librarian assistance 24/7.
-The seven libraries are at Baruch, Brooklyn, Hunter and Lehman Colleges, Borough of Manhattan and Bronx Community Colleges, and the Graduate Center.
+Nine college libraries have gone further by joining an international consortium that offers their students librarian assistance 24/7.
+The nine libraries are at Baruch, Brooklyn, Hunter, Lehman, Queens, and Staten Island Colleges, Borough of Manhattan and Bronx Community Colleges, and the Graduate Center.

 - Baruch College >>